Ban-zee/GSoC_2019/final_submission.md

 The task was completed successfully with an approx speed gain of almost 40% in most cases.

-The merged pull request can be found [here](https://github.com/arviz-devs/arviz/pull/710)
+The merged pull request is available [here](https://github.com/arviz-devs/arviz/pull/710)

-A feature to enable and disable numba-jit as and when required was also added along with the benchmark tests.
+A feature to enable and disable numba-jit as and when required, was also added along with the benchmark tests.
 ### Working on numba plots:

 Just like with stats, the first thing to do was profiling every single plot via [line_profiler](https://github.com/rkern/line_profiler).
 The best thing about working on plots is that the majority of them are based on [`plot_kde`](https://arviz-devs.github.io/arviz/generated/arviz.plot_kde.html#arviz.plot_kde), which can be optimised substantially using numba.

-This task too was completed successfully and the required merged pull request can be found [here](https://github.com/arviz-devs/arviz/pull/742)
+This task  was completed successfully, and the required merged pull request is available [here](https://github.com/arviz-devs/arviz/pull/742)

 ### Working on numba data:

 Luckily, like plots, data too had a base on which most of the methods were built.
 Unfortunately, most of the data is mainly I/O, and therefore, the majority of the methods are not compatible with numba and hence cannot be sped-up.
 Working on Data
 While working on `base.py`, the primary bottleneck which could be somewhat improved were `np.atleast_1d` and `np.atleast_2d`.
 Given that these methods were not compatible with numba nopython mode, I had to look into their source code to remove the possible bottlenecks.
 The major bottleneck in the methods as mentioned above was `np.asanyarray`.
 Given that in the majority of the cases in ArviZ, we deal with numpy arrays, this type of conversion was mainly redundant.
-However, to be safe I, I did add an additional provision to handle the rare instance of encountering something other than a numpy array.
+However, to be safe, I, I did add a provision to handle the rare instance of encountering something other than a numpy array.
 These changes worked well, and I was able to gain a few units of time in the data functions.

 The pull request can be found [here](https://github.com/arviz-devs/arviz/pull/774)

 ## Work Done

-As jitting tests has no meaning,all of my work as mentioned in the project proposal has been complete.
+As jitting tests has no meaning, all of my work, as mentioned in the project proposal, has been completed.
 The necessary benchmarks tests have been added as well.
-However, on the request of my mentors, I was asked to work on ahead of time numba compilation which too has been completed and the only work left is the integrtion of aot into the main code; which would be done at a later stage.
-The aot pr can be found [here](https://github.com/arviz-devs/arviz/pull/785)
+However, on the request of my mentors, I was asked to work on ahead of time numba compilation which too has been completed and the only work left is the integration of aot into the main code; which would be done at a later stage.
+The aot pr is available [here](https://github.com/arviz-devs/arviz/pull/785)

-### Other important links:
+### Other essential links:

 [Link to my blog for a more detailed analysis](https://ban-zee.github.io/)